openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Registration parameter may include decentralized identifier of the RP.

-The following is a non-normative example of RP Registration Metadata Values supported by Self-Issued OP:
+The following is a non-normative example of the supported RP Registration Metadata Values:

 ```
   {